-The house has a key-code system on one external door, for which the students are issued the code at the start of the year.
-The code is for staff and students knowledge only.
-The other door has a biometric entry system.
-Students cannot come back into the house during the school day, so must make sure that they have all the correct equipment with them each morning.
+The house has a biometric entry system on our external doors.
+Students are not permitted to come back to the house during the school day, so must make sure that they have all the correct equipment with them each morning.
 It helps if they organise themselves the previous night.